adobe/aepsdk-edgemedia-android/Documentation/migration-guide.md

 ### Granular ad tracking

-Media allowed for ad content tracking of `1 second` when setting the `MediaConstants.MediaObjectKey.GRANULAR_AD_TRACKING` key in the media object.
-EdgeMedia is even more customizable and now the ad content tracking interval can be set using the tracker configuration to a value between `[1-10] seconds`.
+Media extension allowed for ad content tracking of `1 second` when setting the `MediaConstants.MediaObjectKey.GRANULAR_AD_TRACKING` key in the media object.
+Media for Edge Network extension is even more customizable and now the ad content tracking interval can be set using the tracker configuration to a value between `[1-10] seconds`.
 For more details, refer to the [createTrackerWithConfig API](api-reference.md/#createTrackerWithConfig).

 ```diff
 - MediaTracker tracker = Media.createTracker()